 We remove impediments to progress by encouraging you to ski on high performance equipment—you should not have to fight with your skis in order to turn.
 Starting with groomed runs served by high speed lifts, we aim to maximize your skiing time while progressing to more difficult terrain as your skills and interests grow.

-The Mazama Nordic Ski School offers three types of cross-country skiing classes: Classic, Telemark, and Backcountry.
-Ski Mountaineering is taught as a separate program.
+The Mazama Nordic Ski School offers two types of cross-country skiing classes: Classic and Nordic Backcountry.
+Backcountry Touring (formerly Ski Mountaineering) is taught as a separate program.

 The Nordic Ski School program consists of one mandatory “Meet Your Instructor” Orientation followed by 3 class sessions on consecutive weekends (Saturdays OR Sundays depending on preference noted in your registration).
 After being accepted into the course, students will be placed into groups based on their skill levels and stay with those groups throughout the course.
 Classes are typically held in late January/early February.